kittmaster/KodiTextureTool/help.md

 </p>

 -   **Symptom of Missing Runtimes:** If you try to decompile a `.xbt` file and the output folder is empty, you are missing this component.
 -   **How to Install:** The installer is included with the application.
-Simply go to the **Display -> Install Runtimes** menu option.
+Simply go to the **Options -> Install Runtimes** menu option.
 This will request administrator permission to install the necessary files.
 This only needs to be done once.

 ---